Generalised quantum speed limit for arbitrary time-continuous evolution: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 D. Thakuria acknowledges the support from Quantum Enabled Science and Technology (QuEST) project from the Department of Science and Technology, India.
-B. Mohan acknowledges the support of the INFOSYS scholarship.
-A. K Pati acknowledges the support from the J C Bose grant from the Department of Science and Technology, India.
+B. Mohan and A. Srivastav acknowledge the support of the INFOSYS scholarship.
+A. K. Pati acknowledges the support from the J C Bose grant from the Department of Science and Technology, India.